New Orleans Saints vs. Carolina Panthers Odds, Analysis, NFL Betting Pick

 The Panthers have now out-gained each of their last four opponents, and yet lost all four games.

-On the season Carolina is 5-1 SU and 4-2 ATS at home.
-At 6-7 overall the Panthers still only trail Minnesota by a half-game in the battle for the second NFC wild-card spot.
+On the season, Carolina is 5-1 SU and 4-2 ATS at home.
+At 6-7 overall, the Panthers still only trail Minnesota by a half-game in the battle for the second NFC wild-card spot.

 Smart betting pick